Skip to main content

 As well as driving a catastrophic decline in UK nature, the UK requires 21.3 million hectares of land overseas – an area ten times the size of Wales – to satisfy our demand for seven key commodities, including several that are essential in food production, like palm oil and soy.

-We cannot hope to meet vital climate targets, or bring nature back from the brink, if we fail to put our food system on a sustainable footing.
+We can only meet vital climate targets and bring nature back from the brink if we put our food system on a sustainable footing.

 Currently, global food production is fuelling the climate crisis and is one of the biggest threats to nature.